Toys 3D Printing

-Additive manufacturing is one of the hottest techs in manufacturing today.
+Additive manufacturing is one of the hottest technologies in manufacturing today.
 And while 3D printing is the driving force behind many revolutionary breakthroughs, it’s not always all business.
 This blog looks at some of the most interesting facts about 3D printing you probably do not know.
 Let’s get right into it!

 1. 3D printing is an 80s baby

-2. You may be able to eat 3D-printed food.
+2. You may be able to eat 3D-printed food

 Additive manufacturing pushes far and hard when it comes to what can or can’t be 3D printed.
 Today, scientists and food technologists have already successfully 3D printed vegan steaks, chocolates, and meat.
-Through specialized techniques, biotechnologists can create synthetic tissues resembling the ones we have in our food.
+Through specialized techniques, biotechnologists can create synthetic tissues resembling those we have in our food.
 Manufacturers are gradually beginning to accept the possibilities of chocolate 3D printing and how it can help achieve the complex patterns and designs that will otherwise be complicated by handwork.

 When it’s all said and done, the central question here is this?
 Can we eat 3D-printed foods?
-Well, NASA has already made 3D printed pizza for feeding astronauts in space.
+Well, NASA has already made 3D-printed pizza for feeding astronauts in space.
 We guess for the rest of us, time will tell.

 3. 3D printing can do much more than prototyping

 There are many misconceptions about the capabilities of 3D printing.
 Some believe it is only suitable for prototyping; others believe it is solely used to manufacture fake or inferior products.
-Luckily for us, neither of these statements are true.
-Admittedly, 3D printing is more often for concept testing and creating rapid prototypes.
+Luckily for us, neither of these statements is true.
+Admittedly, 3D printing is more often used for concept testing and creating rapid prototypes.
 However, it is very possible and equally widely used to create functional end-use parts.
-A popular report, “State of 3D printing” explains that over 50 percent of its survey respondents use 3D printing to produce final parts.
+A popular report, “State of 3D printing,” explains that over 50 percent of its survey respondents use 3D printing to produce final parts.

 4. You can or already wear 3D